Daniel-KM/Omeka-S-module-Annotate/README.md

 > than the previous repository.__

 [Annotate] is a module for [Omeka S] that implements the backend to manage the [Web Annotation Ontology] of the World Wide Web consortium [W3C].

+The three parts of the web annotation standard are implemented:
+- [Web Annotation Vocabulary], that defines the ontology to use;
+- [Web Annotation Data Model], that defines the representation of annotations,
+- [Web Annotation Protocol], that defines the way to create and share annotations.

-It has no end user friendly interface, that are provided by other modules or by a theme in order to annotate, tag, comment, rate, highlight, draw, etc. any target resource easily and in a normalized way.
+This module has no end user friendly interface and is designed to be a backend for other modules or themes, that provides front-end in order to annotate, tag, comment, rate, highlight, draw, etc. any target resource easily and in a normalized way.
+The first associated module is [Cartography], that allows to create markers and zones on images and to locate items on a map.

 The module adds a role "Annotator" too, who has less rights than a Researcher and who can only annotate.